ankrutik/codenotes/lit/Java Concurrency In Practice.md

 # Composing Objects
 ## Design process
 - Identify variables that form the object state
-- Identify the invariance that constrained the state
+- Identify the invariants that constrain states
 - Established policy for concurrent access to object state

-## Visualise the scope of the object state
+## Visualise the scope of the object states
 Object state will consists of its fields
 - If they are of the primitive type, then all primitive variables for the state
 - if the object has feels that references to other objects, then the variables of those objects will be part of the state as well.

+Design decisions:
 - What is the State space or complete set of states that an object can take ?
 - What are the Invariants that define the valid states?
 	- Encapsulation may be needed.
 - What are the Post conditions that will define the valid state transitions?
 	- Operations will need to be atomic.
 ## State dependent operations.
 If precondition does not hold on the operation should fail.
 But in a concurrent program, the preconditions might become true later.
 Using built-in mechanisms like weight and notify can be difficult to use correctly, **use existing library classes such as blocking queues or semaphore** instead.